RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 MARKDOWNLINT VALIDATION.png
 ![]()

-This is impossible to miss on your final edit, no matter how late or early it is that I'm writing this stuff (and yeah, I missed lots of them).
+This is impossible to miss on your final edit, no matter how late or early it is that I'm writing this stuff (and yeah, I missed lots of them in the past).
 It's a fail-safe system :troll: (even better: For the next version of CrossPost, I plan an automation where you will only need to add the local path to VSCode.
 WIN-WIN.)

-Finally, consider installing the Rewrap plugin.
-It will help you wrap your writing at 80 characters to keep your markdown smoothly pressed together into a nicely readable chunk of bytes.
-It's maybe not the most friendly solution, but it's what I have at the moment for that.
+I like the 80 character max limit for my writing in markdown but I need the process automated.
+I tried the VSCode Rewrap plugin, but it created some weird newlines that were displayed in dev.to and webflow in an ugly way.
+So for now, I'm OK writing everything stringed together.
+VSCode's softwrap still lets me write conveniently if I need a smaller editor window, so that's not an issue at all.

 > Since you are all set up with your markdown and IWE now, let's bash your content out to the different spaces and places 🚀

 ## GitHub

 Especially if you are a developer, GitHub might be a very interesting platform for your content.
 I use GitHub for various reasons:

 1. it makes collaboration on content potentially easier
 1. it lets me open source my content to share the authorship with others
 1. it lets me version control my content
 1. it supports markdown

 Make sure you don't have your content in the master branch of your repository since these are indexed by Google and there is no technical possibility, that I'm aware of, to set a canonical URL in GitHub for the master repo.

-> How I do it: I wrote the post in a separate branch and went through the
-> well-known developer process:
+> How I did it for this post: I wrote the post in a separate branch and went through the well-known developer process:

 ```bash
 ~ git add .